Truth in Labeling Campaign

 What is monosodium glutamate?

-How much MSG does it take to cause brain damage or an adverse reaction
+How much MfG does it take to cause brain damage or an adverse reaction

 What are excitotoxins?